Skip to main content

 • nist-ssdf for federal and state-government legal work

 Run vulkro compliance --help for the live list.
-The Pro compliance-pack output renders the signed evidence pack for SOC 2 and ISO 27001 (the two most-asked-for frameworks in legal-tech procurement).
+The compliance-pack output renders the signed evidence pack for SOC 2 and ISO 27001 (the two most-asked-for frameworks in legal-tech procurement).
+The 14-day trial and the issued license both cover the full product, including the evidence packs.

 Read the manifesto for the architectural commitment.
 Read the privacy policy for the binding data-handling commitment.
 See the benchmark for reproducible detection numbers.